rsingla/SocialSite/README.md

 Step 1: To build a new project use

-dotnet new console -o SocialSite -f net7.0
+dotnet new webapi -o SocialSite -f net7.0 (This is not required step - Skip this step)

+Step 2:  Setting up and Connecting to local database

-Step 2: Using Azure Data studio on Mac for connecting to local database
+Using Azure Data studio on Mac

 To Start a new Database on your local machine - Use below instruction